tecunningham/tecunningham.github.io/_drafts/psychology-literature.md

 # Tacit Knowledge / Knowledge / Implicit Learning / subconscious knowledge / intuition / procedural learning

-[Note: Arthur Reber is father, Paul Reber is son, both work on implicit learning / knowledge] Reber's arguments in the 70s were most famous for people learning relationships without being able to explain; but subsequent scepticism.Common definition is “people know it, but don't know they know it”.
-Which is not what happens in my two-agent model.
+[Note: Arthur Reber is father, Paul Reber is son, both work on implicit learning / knowledge] Reber's arguments in the 70s were most famous for people learning relationships without being able to explain; but subsequent scepticism.
+Common definition is “people know it, but don't know they know it”.
+That is distinct from what happens in my two-agent model: people do know they know it, but don't have access to the knowledge.

-## Everyday examples
+## Everyday Examples of Unconscious Knowledge

-1. linguists know grammar better than us
-2. recognising picture of cousin, can't draw it, recognise melody;
-3. we find it difficult to evaluate generalisations (e.g., “i before e except after c”), but we can immediately recognise exceptions (“seize”). http://oxforddictionaries.com/us/words/is-there-an-eight-letter-word-with-five-vowels-in-a-row , and similar links there. - five vowels in a row: "queueing"- “ultrarevolutionaries” contains every vowel twice- “rhythm” has no vowels- all the vowels in order: "abstemious" and "facetious" - all the vowels: "miscellaneous" (two “e”s) and "uncopyrightable" - there are no words that end with “-gry” apart from “hungry” and “angry” / More word facts here: http://jeff560.tripod.com/words1.html-
-4. identikit picture of a criminal: when we get to choose face elements, we are very bad, but we are still good at recognizing (mentioned in Polanyi's “tacit knowledge & philosophical problems”).
-5. Instant judgment: car dealer, or house appraiser.
-(Q: does performance changes when elements jumbled?)
-6. Reddit: “My brain knows how to type without looking at the keyboard yet I can not draw a QWERTY keyboard from memory” https://m.reddit.com/r/Showerthoughts/comments/3zch5t/my_brain_knows_how_to_type_without_looking_at_the/
-7. can change lanes in a car, but can't describe the motions (in fact people get it wrong)
-8. can't draw a bicycle, but recognize a drawing of a bicycle.
-9. Order of adjectives: http://languagelog.ldc.upenn.edu/nll/?p=27890 e.g., “big round house” or “round big house”-
+(see "importance of implicit perferences" for a list of examples of unconscious knowledge)

-## History
+## History of Unconscious Knowledge

-* General sources on history of unconscious / implicit: Ellenberger (1970) “The Discovery of the Unconscious”, 1000 pages including Mesmer, Janet, Freud, etc.[many of following quotes are from him, I think]
+- **Ellenberger (1970) “The Discovery of the Unconscious”**, 1000 pages including Mesmer, Janet, Freud, etc. Many of following quotes are from him, I think.

 * **Descartes (1649)** “Descartes in his 1649 The Passions of the Soul (cited by Perry & Laurence, 1984), in which he observed that a frightening or aversive childhood experience may "remain imprinted on his [the child's] brain to the end of his life" without "any memory remaining of it afterwards" (Haldane & Ross, 1967, p.
 391).
 Descartes did not, however, elaborate on the philosophical consequences of this phenomenon.”